 How BFPO Properties Work

-Usually, bits of information on magnetic disks are stored by correctly magnetizing domains - small areas on the working surface of the hard disk.
+Typically, bits of information on magnetic disks are stored by correctly magnetizing domains - small areas on the working surface of the hard drive.

 With modern materials used, one domain equals one bit.
 But it is possible to increase the number of bits in a domain.

-It is necessary to use a material for the hard drive, during the magnetization of which the atomic spins will look in different directions.
+It is necessary to use a material for the hard drive, when magnetized, the atomic spins will look in different directions.
 This is the so-called intermediate state.
-At the same time, the spins in it must be resistant to demagnetization so that the data in the disk memory is not erased.
+At the same time, the spins in it must be resistant to demagnetization, so that the data in the disk memory is not erased.

 It is these properties that the atomic spins of BFPO possess.
 Scientists have found that the material in the intermediate state is stable even at temperatures below 15 Kelvin.
 In Celsius - this is freezing at -258.15 degrees.
 At this temperature, there is a phase transition from a soft magnet to a superhard one.